tiepdotme/jpmacmanus.me/about.md

 **Research Intern**
 *University of Bristol - Summer 2019*
 \- Working on a research project concerning quantum speed-ups of classical algorithms, within the School of Maths.
+My project report can be found in its current form [here](assets\files\Quantum_Report.pdf).

 **GCSE and A-Level Mathematics Tutor**
 *Metatutor - 2018 to Present*